 Space is so much more important than we realize when it comes to our mental states.
 Has your office looked the same in the last 5 years?
 Change it up.
 Re-imagine new configurations and try them out.
 Creating a new space might be the catalyst for even more new ideas or re-charge you to find new ways to achieve even better work results.

 Leave, Find Better

-Sometimes, stuck is a signal for, let’s go.
+Sometimes, stuck is a signal for “let’s go”.
 You’ve been in the same work for a while and stifled for far too long.
-It’s time to GO.
+It’s time to get unstuck in your career and GO.
 Here are some steps to follow to unstuck out of this!